silhavyj/KIV-PSI-task04/README.md

 end
 ```

-As of now, router R2 is reachable from our private network.
+As of now, router R2 is reachable from subnet `10.10.2.0/27`.
 However, since there is now reverse route set up yet.
-Ping will be received but unanswered.
+Pings messages will be received but unanswered.
 This could be verified using WireShark.

 <img src="img/03.gif">